On This Page:

 - Rubrics are useful when you want to assess student work using multiple criteria.
 In Assignment activities, you can use advanced grading options to configure a rubric and criteria, and then when grading, the rubric will calculate an overall score.
 To configure and grade with a rubric.
 For details, see Grade with Rubrics or Grading Guides in Moodle.
 Rubrics can also be used when grading Turnitin assignment.
 For details, see Turnitin in Moodle - an Overview.

 - Custom Scales are for when you want students to see Excellent, Good, Fair, etc., as a grade on an item instead of a numerical score.
 While custom scales can be used to display non-numeric assessments (e.g., ?-, ?, and ?+), the gradebook will still be able to do calculations with these items if needed.
-For details, see Custom Grading Scales in Moodle.
+For details, see Standard & Custom Grading Scales in Moodle.

 These are just a few of the methods that instructors at UMass Amherst have developed for grading in Moodle.
 If you are stumped trying to get Moodle to generate grades the way you want, or have developed an interesting method of your own, contact the Instructional Media Lab (413-545-2823 or email@example.com).
 We are happy to assist with challenges and always interested to hear about any new solutions.